Duke Fergerson

-Duke Fergerson (born April 21, 1954) is a former professional American football wide receiver in the National Football League for the Dallas Cowboys, Seattle Seahawks and Buffalo Bills.
-He was drafted in the third round of the 1976 NFL Draft out of San Diego State University.
+Duke Fergerson (born April 21, 1954) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys, Seattle Seahawks and Buffalo Bills.
+He played college football for the San Diego State Aztecs and was selected in the third round of the 1976 NFL draft.

-Early years
+Early life

 Fergerson was raised by his single mother in Merced, California and attended Merced High School where he was a three-sport athlete.
 As a track runner, he recorded the second fastest low hurdle time in the history of high school track during his senior year.

 He was even more successful as a football player, but dyslexia prevented him from earning a student-athlete scholarship.
 Even though he earned a diploma, his combined SAT score of 580 essentially qualified him as a functional illiterate at graduation.

 College career

 To address his academic deficits, he enrolled at Merced College and made such progress in two years that Stanford, Washington State, UCLA, Duke, and the University of Alabama all offered him full athletic scholarships.
 He chose Washington State University to play college football and majored in Political Science with a minor in US History.

 After his junior year where he had 10 receptions for 123 yards and one touchdown, he transferred to San Diego State University where his brother Nate was a wide receiver and because he felt the passing offense gave him a better chance at a professional career.

 As a senior, he caught 57 passes for 886 yards and 4 touchdowns.
 Finishing as the NCAA's third leading wide receiver in receptions.
 He was selected to participate in the Senior Bowl, where he scored two touchdowns for the North squad.
 He also practice track and ran a 9.4 seconds 100-yard dash.